Is your apartment missing something? Does it feel homey, happy and healthy or is it lacking in those areas? Adopt an apartment plant or two!

 5. ZZ Plant

-Like snake plant, this is a no-brainer if you’re looking for an ultra-easy-care apartment plant that’s very forgiving.
+Like snake plants, this is a no-brainer if you’re looking for an ultra-easy-care apartment plant that’s very forgiving.
 You can grow it anywhere, from low to bright light.
 Use it to grace desks and tabletops or the low-lit corners of your room with its lustrous, dark green foliage.

 Watering Tips 💧